-This study shows that the participatory reforestation approach for the reconstruction of degraded vegetation and soils, reduce silting of the banks and it contribute to fix the banks.
-However, the participatory approach remains limited by the lack of plants and the accessibility of the plants in the villages for reforestation; in addition there is a still incomplete mastery of the technique of river banks' reforestation.
+This study shows that the participatory reforestation approach for the reconstruction of degraded vegetation and soils, reduce silting of the banks and contributing to fix the banks.
+However, the participatory approach remains limited by the lack of plants and their accessibility in the villages for reforestation; in addition there is a still incomplete mastery of the technique of river banks' reforestation.

-Keywords: banks' degradation; reforestation; Water resources management, participatory approach, Nakanbé Basin, Burkina Faso
+Keywords: banks' degradation; reforestation; water resources management, participatory approach, Nakanbé Basin, Burkina Faso